mayankdutta/programming_basics/Prototype Model.md

 #### dis-adv
 - user might get confused with the prototype model and the finished product.
-- documentation is absent.
+- documentation is absent because the primary focus is only on developing the prototype.
-- expense of implementing the prototype is high, affecting dev costs.
+- cost of prototyping will be high.
 - dev's attachment to the prototype.

 #### when to use.